meceqs/meceqs/docs/fundamentals.md

 * __Sending messages:__
     Whenever you *create a new message* in your application, you want to *send* it away.
     This typically happens when your application is a mobile client, a web frontend, etc.
-    In this case, the last filter in the pipeline might do one of the following things:
+    In this case, the last middleware in the pipeline might do one of the following things:
     * Create a synchronous HTTP call for commands/queries
     * Send commands/events to a message broker (e.g. Azure Service Bus, RabbitMQ)
     * Save events in a database/event store (e.g. SQL, GetEventStore, Azure Event Hubs, Apache Kafka)